12 Oct 2016

 Mega-Post: This may be the longest Backstage Blog ever, and for good reason.
 So much to discuss…

-First off, I’ll give a mini-review of the festival and acts, and then follow with the in-depth version of The WHO’s show here.
+First off, I’ll give a mini-review of the festival and acts, and then follow with the in-depth version of The Who’s show here.

 The festival grounds is huge, with various areas.
 Some are accessible to all and others with various levels of pay-to-go depending on your tickets.
-The stage is big (not quite as enormous as some in the world) and the stage video screen IS immense: It’s 250 feet (80 METERS) long, roughly 3x the size of the basic stage itself.
+The stage is big (not quite as enormous as some in the world) and the stage video screen IS immense: It’s 250 feet (80 METERS) long, roughly three times the size of the basic stage itself.
 There are also further screens set out among the audience, so that those seated far away (or in a detached beer garden) can see the show.

 The sound system is a monster.
 I can honestly say I’ve heard thousands of live concerts and the coverage was the most pleasant, high-quality sound I’ve ever heard.
 Detractors who didn’t come to this show will never know this wonderful improvement.
-Some compared it to a massive home Hi-Fi system, but the challenges of a live PA (and towers to “repeat” the sound for back seats) are much more complex.
+Some compared it to a massive home hi-fi system, but the challenges of a live PA (and towers to “repeat” the sound for back seats) are much more complex.
 Yet it did sound clear and full, without the boomy bass and annoying brittle highs of most PA systems you hear.
 All the way to the back, if you were generally in the middle of the area, the sound was ideal.
 Loud enough to rock, but not piercing or painful in any way.

 Yet, this is the desert, and the site is a polo grounds for certain months.
 Nicely-groomed grass covers the site, but the dust is quite a problem.
 Local workers were wearing cloth bandanas over their mouths to filter out some dust.
 Everyone else kept hacking and coughing dirt all day long, even sneezing it out hours after leaving the venue.
 And the heat – the desert is hot but dry.
-The festival opens later, around 2pm, there are shady beer gardens and some indoor air-conditioned things to see meanwhile.
-The music starts closer to 7pm, after the sun sets.
+The festival opens later, around 2:00pm, there are shady beer gardens and some indoor air-conditioned things to see meanwhile.
+The music starts closer to 7:00pm, after the sun sets.
 So – it’s an easy day; wake up late, drive in during the afternoon (those who waited got stuck in horrible jams close to showtime) and enjoy yourself waiting for two amazing performances, each full-length concerts.

-Bob Dylan – started the event, and eased worries immediately.
+Bob Dylan started the event, and eased worries immediately.
 Some (such as myself) thought he would be difficult for a general audience; his shows tend to be unusual choices of music and sometimes inaudible singing.
 Not tonight, as he really chose a mix of the best old and new, with a GREAT band.
 They had a cool look, some vintage light stands throwing shadows and light, and the band dressed in upscale suits and hats.
 On the backing screen, vintage black-and-white films of gritty scenes enhanced the mood.
 Bob sang as well as one could ever expect, with clear voice and enunciation rare to his modern shows.
 Enjoyable and comfortable music – and likely thousands got to see the legend for the first time.

 The Rolling Stones followed.
 As expected, a spectacle.
 Mick is still in fine form, sounding and moving almost as he did about 25 years ago.
 The band had that classic sound, and in comparison to everyone else playing, they had the most danceable fun music of the weekend.
 They had some “pyro” (fireworks) to make the impact bigger, but generally it was a solid music-based rock show, with lots of lights and using the wide stage.
 Their sloppiness was welcome, and the interplay of longtime musical friends brought many smiles.
 Such a bunch of welcome characters, they are.

 Saturday was Day Two, with Neil Young as the first headliner.
 Neil started with a short acoustic set on piano and guitar, which was perfect sunset desert music.
 This start was possibly the most appropriate environmental match for the weather at hand, and beautiful setting for the evening.
 Then he ramped up the instrumentation and volume throughout.
 Note that he was the sole artist who worked against the the hi-tech screens; he’d covered the portion around his stage with giant vintage burlap SEED/produce bags.
 He also posted a few large teepees around the stage, to emphasize that we are actually on Native American lands here.
-Nice to see someone fight against the technological progression sometimes, and Neil set was a fan favorite – mainly due to the rocking style and the lack of polish.
+Nice to see someone fight against the technological progression sometimes, and Neil’s set was a fan favorite – mainly due to the rocking style and the lack of polish.
 People were here to have fun and get (just a little) wild.
 Neil delivered.

 Paul McCartney is certainly the most-known artist on the planet now, and his catalog of tracks is undeniable.
 As a solo artist alone (post Beatles) he’d rival Elton John or Rod Stewart, but when you add in those Beatles songs he wrote (and some from John and George tonight) you have a show of megasongs.
-Paul did try a few lesser-known tracks (welcome to Wings and PmC solo fans) and even joked that all the phones go out when he does “a black hole”!
-His band are always great, going on 2 decades together, and the staging brought all the video, lasers, rising stage platforms, and lights to great use.
+Paul did try a few lesser-known tracks (welcome to Wings and PMcC solo fans) and even joked that all the phones go out when he does “a black hole”!
+His band are always great, going on two decades together, and the staging brought all the video, lasers, rising stage platforms, and lights to great use.
 They needed none of it, with songs that well-known, but it enhanced things to the level we thought could never be matched.

 The WHO you’ll read about below…

 Roger Waters brought an immense spectacle.
 His was a sit-down even for the most part, which was good after three HOT days outside in the desert.
 He brought a huge band, custom videos and staging.
 His new female singers (from the band Lucius) were incredible.
-Lesser known tracks like “Fearless” and “Set The Controls For the Heart Of the Sun” were still welcomed, due to trippy videos and lighting cues.
-Mostly, the Floyd catalog was familiar ground to any rock fan, and Roger brought note-perfect versions of every track, quite like McCartney’s set and quite unlike The WHO and Neil Young.
+Lesser known tracks like ‘Fearless’ and ‘Set The Controls For the Heart Of the Sun’ were still welcomed, due to trippy videos and lighting cues.
+Mostly, the Floyd catalog was familiar ground to any rock fan, and Roger brought note-perfect versions of every track, quite like McCartney’s set and quite unlike The Who and Neil Young.
 No surprises in the music at all – they saved it for the visual and audible.
 The sound towers around the area are used by all the bands, but Waters had special sound effects come from around the area, noises, voices, helicopters, etc that used the whole site.
 And visually he turned the stage into the famous Battersea Power Station in London (the Animals LP cover, complete with flying pig).
 Look for visuals online – much to see and take in.
-At the end, for “Run Like Hell” he pulsed a stage-wide set of arc-searchlights (nearly 30 or so) as a curtain of white light into the sky.
+At the end, for ‘Run Like Hell’ he pulsed a stage-wide set of arc-searchlights (nearly 30 or so) as a curtain of white light into the sky.
 MUCH much larger than any skyscraper has even been, this light tower made even the huge stage and grounds seem tiny, taking the show to a limit one didn’t even imagine before.
-Well-done, Roger…
+Well done, Roger.